anders-wikum/GNN-OBM/README.md

 ## Repository overview

 Code for all experiments can be found in the `/notebooks/` directory.
-Experiment files follow the naming convention "exp_{experiment name}".
+Experiment files follow the naming convention "exp_[experiment name]".
 GNN and greedy-t hyperparameter tuning can be found in `/notebooks/gnn_tuner.ipynb` and `/notebooks/greedy_tuner.ipynb`, respectively.